spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 {% endinfo_block %}

 7. When customers start a regular checkout, the quote is cleaned up to let them to restart the checkout process from the beginning.
-Enable cart clean up for the regular checkout flow.
+Enable cart cleanup for the regular checkout flow.

 **src/Pyz/Zed/PaymentAppShipment/PaymentAppShipmentConfig.php**